Natural Supplements for Good Health

 Natural supplements can greatly improve your health, but be sure to check with your doctor if you have any pre-existing health conditions that might contraindicate these supplements.

 There's a huge push in the medical community to take fish oil for heart health.
-While it does have some benefit IN SMALL AMOUNTS, I just want to add a caution about taking large amounts of this natural supplement.
+Fish oil can have some benefit IN SMALL AMOUNTS, I just want to add a cautionary note about taking large amounts of this natural supplement.

-Diabetics should not take large doses of fish or salmon oil.
+Not only is fish oil a polyunsaturated fat and susceptible to rancidity and oxidation in the body, people with blood sugar issues should not take large doses of fish oil or salmon oil.
 There are several studies which demonstrate that large doses of these supplements are associated with a higher risk for Type 2 diabetes.
-It has been shown that they have a detrimental effect on blood sugar, and cause large rises in fasting blood sugar, especially if the person taking it is pre-diabetic or diabetic.
+It has been shown that they have a detrimental effect on blood sugar, and can cause large elevations in fasting blood sugar, especially if the person taking it is pre-diabetic or diabetic.